OWASP/CheatSheetSeries/cheatsheets/TLS_Cipher_String_Cheat_Sheet.md

 **OWASP Cipher String 'D'** (Legacy, widest compatibility to real old browsers and legacy libraries and other application protocols like SMTP):

-* Take care, use this cipher string only if you are forced to support non [PFS](https://scotthelme.co.uk/perfect-forward-secrecy/) for real old clients with very old libraries or old libraries for other protocols besides https.
+* Take care, use this cipher string only if you are forced to support non [PFS](https://scotthelme.co.uk/perfect-forward-secrecy/) for real old clients with very old libraries or for other protocols besides https.
-* Be aware of the existing risks and of new vulnerabilities that may appear more likely.
-* Be aware of the existing risks (e.g. ciphers without PFS, ciphers with 3DES) and of new vulnerabilities that may appear the most likely
+* Be aware of the existing risks (e.g. ciphers without PFS, ciphers with 3DES) and of new vulnerabilities that may appear the most likely.
 * **No not use** WEAK ciphers based on `3DES` e.g. (`TLS_RSA_WITH_3DES_EDE_CBC_SHA`, `DES-CBC3-SHA`)
 * **Never use** even more INSECURE or elder ciphers based on `RC2`, `RC4`, `DES`, `MD4`, `MD5`, `EXP`, `EXP1024`, `AH`, `ADH`, `aNULL`, `eNULL`, `SEED` nor `IDEA`.
 * [PFS](https://scotthelme.co.uk/perfect-forward-secrecy/) ciphers are preferred, except all [DHE](https://en.wikipedia.org/wiki/Diffie%E2%80%93Hellman_key_exchange) ciphers that use SHA-1 (to prevent possible incompatibility issues caused by the length of the [DHparameter](https://wiki.openssl.org/index.php/Diffie-Hellman_parameters)).
 * Plan to move to 'A' for https or at least 'B' otherwise in middle-term.
 * Protocols: `TLSv1.2`, `TLSv1.1`, `TLSv1` (and newer or better).

 ## Table of the ciphers (and their priority from high (1) to low (e.g. 18))